-I call Detroit, Michigan, home.
-While I didn’t attend Detroit Public Schools (DPS) after Kindergarten, I am still very aware and connected to the troubles and triumphs that happen in the school system because they affect my family, friends, and people who look like me and my students.
+I call Detroit, Michigan home.
+Though I didn’t attend Detroit Public Schools (DPS) after kindergarten, I am still very aware and connected to the troubles and triumphs that happen in the school system because they affect my family, friends, and people who look like me and my students.
 Teachers held “sickouts” and students of DPS walked out to protest crumbling ceilings, raised floors, broken heating systems, and unwanted rodents.
 As a teacher in the Washington, D.C., school system, social justice is a core value of my classroom.
 So I knew it was imperative to integrate these protests.

-We started the friendly letter writing unit covering the purpose and components of a friendly letter.
+We started our friendly letter-writing unit covering the purpose and components of a friendly letter.
 According to my young bright minds, we write friendly letters to “say nice things”, “to encourage” so that we can “make people feel good”.

 I visited Newsela for the first time in hopes of finding an article that covered the protest and, to no surprise, the article was front page news.
 To an even bigger surprise and relief, it was available at each student’s reading level.
 The article defined new vocabulary words and explained the issue in such a way that was manageable for my second-graders.